Home » Central America and the Caribbean » Virgin Islands Google Maps & Wiki

 The right to vote in Virgin Islands can be exercised by the population from the age of 18 years of age, universal and he following ways can earn the citizenship; see United States.

-In case if you plan to visit Virgin Islands for shopping, or for business porpuses, it is good to know that the national holidays in Virgin Islands are: Transfer Day (from Denmark to the US), 31 March (1917).
+In case if you plan to visit Virgin Islands for shopping, or for business porpuses, it is good to know that the national holiday(s) in Virgin Islands are: Transfer Day (from Denmark to the US), 31 March (1917).

-Living with the given conditions, affected by all the civilization and natural harms in Virgin Islands, the population has to face with a death rate of 8.9 deaths / 1,000 population (2016 estimate).
+Living with the given conditions, affected by all the civilization and natural harms in Virgin Islands, the population has to face a death rate of 8.9 deaths / 1,000 population (2016 estimate).

 Top of page